pmlmodelling/nctoolkit/README.md

    - Calculating ensemble statistics
    - Calculating phenological metrics

-This package will work with Python 3.6 upwards.
+It will work with Python 3.6 upwards.

 ## Installation

-This package is available through [PyPI](https://pypi.org/project/nctoolkit/) and be can installed using pip:
+Install through [PyPI](https://pypi.org/project/nctoolkit/) using pip:
 ```sh
 pip install nctoolkit
 ```

-You can install the development version of nctoolkit using using pip as follows.
+Install the development version using using pip:
 ```sh
 pip install git+https://github.com/r4ecology/nctoolkit.git
 ```

-This package relies on CDO and NCO under the hood.
+This package requires the installation of [Climate Data Operators](https://code.mpimet.mpg.de/projects/cdo/wiki).
-Visit <https://code.mpimet.mpg.de/projects/cdo/files> for CDO download and installation instructions.
-Note that the development version is compatible with CDO versions 1.9.3 and above.

-Vist http://nco.sourceforge.net/ to download and install NCO.

-If you use Anaconda, you can install these packages as follows:
+The easiest way to install Climate Data Operators is using conda:

 ```sh
 conda install -c conda-forge cdo
 ```

+A couple of methods give users the option of using [NetCDF Operators](http://nco.sourceforge.net/) instead of CDO as the computational backend.

 ```sh
 conda install -c conda-forge nco
 ```

-Bash scripts to install cdo 1.9.3 and above, with netCDF and hdf5 support, for linux from source are available [here](https://github.com/r4ecology/nctoolkit/tree/master/cdo_installers).
+If you want to install CDO from source bash scripts are available [here](https://github.com/r4ecology/nctoolkit/tree/master/cdo_installers).

-Currently, the package has been tested for Linux computers.
-It will not work on Windows platforms, currently.
+The package has been tested thoroughly for Linux Operating Systems, with continuous integration using Travis.
+It will not work on Windows platforms, but might in future version.
 It is untested on Mac operating systems, so should be used cautiously on them.

 ## Reference and tutorials

 A full API reference, in depth tutorials and a how-to guide are available at [readthedocs](https://nctoolkit.readthedocs.io/en/latest/).